 Like many good things, you have to work a bit harder at encouragement than you do at mere flattery, which is shallow and less meaningful so easier to dream up and deliver.
 Encouragement is more creative but also more realistic.
 And it proves without any doubt that the encourager has real interest in the other person.
 They really do care.

 - The act of making something more appealing

 - The act of making something more likely to happen

 - A thing that makes someone more determined, hopeful, or confident

 - A thing that makes someone more likely to do something

 When a workforce is motivated through praise and encouragement, employee churn reduces.
 There’s less absenteeism and illness, and the relationships between departments and individuals are better.
 Productivity increases.
 And being an encouraging person comes with positive benefits of its own, as reported here.
 In the words of the article:

 “Encouragement is the giving of courage, confidence, hope, support and help.
 It is the process of building each other up, coming alongside another, strengthening the weak and sick and consoling the troubled.
 It helps with restoration and rejuvenation of the body and soul, and renewal of spirit, of others and even of those who encourage, according to recent research.”

 Do you want to be more encouraging at work?

-Would you like to encourage your staff or colleagues in ways that build their confidence and mean your words are trusted?
+Would you like to encourage your staff, colleagues and those you coach or mentor in ways that build their confidence and mean your words are trusted?
 We’ll be delighted to help you learn how to give better feedback.
-You can develop the fine art of encouragement and praise, and know how to defly deal with flattery when it heads your way.
+You can develop the fine art of encouragement and praise, and know-how to deftly deal with flattery when it heads your way.
 Contact us